EuHello/senor-pink-telegram-bot/README.md

 ### API - Web-hook
 There are two options to communicate with Telegram bot api.
 1. Long Polling
-2. Web-hook - this is my preferred option due for serverless solution like Lambda.
+2. Web-hook - this is my preferred option for a serverless solution like Lambda.

 Why Web-hook?
 1. Lower api calls compared to long polling, leading to more costs savings.